hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

 - Redis or RabbitMQ as a broker for Celery
 - BeautifulSoup4 and Requests for web scraping in the Crawler Service
 - Transformers and PyTorch for AI functionalities within the Crawler Service
+- Python 3.8 or higher (and an IDE that supports Python and can run Python scripts)

 To satisfy these prerequisites, simply run the following command: